teambit/bit/README.md

 * **Quick consumption and modification of components.** Using simple commands such as import, modify etc.

 * **Scope distribution** enables you to create a Bit scope, anywhere with a single `bit init` command.

+## Why Bit?

+Today, we often find ourselves re-implementing or copy-pasting pieces of code in multiple places.
+This wastes time and effort while turning our code base into a maintenance nightmare.

+The alternative, spending hours on boilerplating and publishing a package + git repository + CI for every small component is simply too much overhead.
+Packages are also hard to find and add unnecessary weight and complexity.

+This compelled us to build a single tool that allows us to easily extract code components from our code and use them anywhere we want.
+We also made sure our components would be taken care of through their entire lifecycle, so that they can be trusted and deployed anywhere.

+Finally, we made sure our team can collaborate by importing and exporting each other’s components to build and maintain our projects.

+Ultimately, bit allows you to create a dynamic collection of fully managed and good-to-go components ready to be used anywhere.
+This is something we truly believe in.

 ## Learn more